Previous Humanities Forum 1999-2020

 W.E.B.
 Du Bois’s Intellectual Ancestors: Reassessing the Works of Alexander Crummell and James McCune Smith (W.E.B.
 Du Bois Lecture) – Carla L. Peterson, University of Maryland

-Giving the Past Presence: Public History Experiments in New York City – Marcy Reaven, New York Historical Society
+Giving the Past Presence: Public History Experiments in New York City – Marci Reaven, New York Historical Society

 Pacific Encounter: The Japanese Iwakura Embassy in America in 1872 (Asian Studies Week) – Martin Collcutt, Princeton University

-Feminism as Traveling Theory: The Case of Our Bodies, Ourselves (Korenman Lecture) – Kathy E. Davis, Institute of History and Culture, Utrecht University, The Netherlands
+Feminism as Traveling Theory: The Case of Our Bodies, Ourselves (Joan S. Korenman Lecture) – Kathy E. Davis, Institute of History and Culture, Utrecht University, The Netherlands

 Passage on the Underground Railroad and the Black Experience within American History (Daphne Harrison Lecture) – Stephen Marc, Arizona State University